SanderSade/UrlShortener/README.md

 ## Features

 * **Support for full Int64 range**
-Many URL shortening libraries either support just Int32 values (which a popular website will use up in a few months - or less), or even worse, only positive numbers.
+Many URL shortening libraries either support just Int32 values (which a popular website will use up in a few months - or less), or just positive numbers.
 UrlShortener supports full Int64 range, from -9223372036854775808 to 9223372036854775807.
 * **Full control of the used characters**
 Most URL shortening libraries allow to use just a fixed set of characters - usually a..z, or 0..z.
-UrlShortener not only has multiple predefined common character sets, but also allows you to define any characters you want, in any order you want.
+UrlShortener not only has multiple predefined common character sets, but also lets you to define any characters you want, in any order you want.
 You can do "012345" as your base or "123qwe" - both are properly handled as base 6.
-Or, for reverse decimal base, use "9876543210"
+Or, for example, use the reversed decimal base, "9876543210".
 * **Includes common bases/character sets**
 UrlShortener includes more than 20 of common character sets/bases, including base 36, base64url (RFC4648), multiple variants of base 62, RFC3986-compliant base 65, base 12 (Unicode and non-Unicode versions) and many more - see [CharacterSet.cs](https://github.com/SanderSade/UrlShortener/blob/master/UrlShortener/CharacterSet.cs).
 * **Unicode support**